 Notoriously high rental costs seem to be a discouraging factor for many future New Yorkers.
-They quickly learn how difficult it is to get a decent apartment at a convenient price, since they fly off the market in the blink of an eye.
+They quickly learn how difficult it is to get a decent apartment at a convenient price.
+Those fly off the market in the blink of an eye.
 One of the very first steps to do when starting a dreaded apartment hunting process is to determine how much you can spend on your apartment per month.

 As it turns out, most landlords expect your gross annual income to be 40 times your monthly rent.
 Also, when doing the math, don’t forget to include monthly utility bills as well as security deposits and moving costs involved.

-So, if you are looking for a more affordable apartment, make sure to expand your criteria and research Queens and Brooklyn neighborhoods that are a bit more far away from the most popular NYC neighborhoods.
-Settling into up-and-coming affordable and family friendly neighborhoods like Forest Hills, Sunnyside, Astoria or Whitestone is just one of available options.
-For those who want to experience a genuine strong sense of community combined with low prices and social diversity- Flatbush, Bay Ridge, Crown Heights… could be the right choice.
+So, if you are looking for a more affordable apartment, make sure to expand your criteria.
+Research Queens and Brooklyn neighborhoods that are a bit farther away from the most popular NYC neighborhoods.
+Settling into up-and-coming affordable and family-friendly neighborhoods like Forest Hills, Sunnyside, Astoria or Whitestone is just one of the available options.
+For those who want to experience a genuine strong sense of community combined with low prices and social diversity- Flatbush, Bay Ridge, or Crown Heights… could be the right choice.
 Also, if you are interested in some affordable neighborhoods that attract young and artistic souls then Bushwick and Clinton Hill are the right neighborhoods for you.

-On the other hand, trendy areas like SoHo, Murray Hill have a well-deserved status of elite neighborhoods that attract young people due to a thriving nightlife and numerous entertainment options.
+On the other hand, trendy areas like SoHo, and Murray Hill have a well-deserved status of elite neighborhoods.
+They attract young people due to their thriving nightlife and numerous entertainment options.
 Furthermore, Dumbo’s advanced tech community and convenient location between the Brooklyn Bridge and Manhattan Bridge are some of the factors many New Yorkers find worth paying pricey rents.

-Finding the apartment that matches not only your budget, but also your everyday needs is anything but simple.
-Unlike in any other smaller areas, chances are that you will pay a lot for a small square footage.
+Finding the apartment that matches not only your budget but also your everyday needs is anything but simple.
+Unlike in any other smaller area, chances are that you will pay a lot for small square footage.
 Exorbitant housing costs are constantly discouraging potential homeowners, which is why NYC is typically considered a renter’s city.
 The first thing you should establish is your budget so that your real estate agent can concentrate on searching for apartments that you can actually afford.
-Living beyond your means has proven to be a double-edge sword, given all additional costs (taxes, childcare and healthcare costs, insurance, transportation costs,…).
+Living beyond your means has proven to be a double-edged sword, given all additional costs (taxes, childcare, healthcare costs, insurance, transportation costs,…).

 Do not be surprised if the place that’s within your budget is a small studio barely spacious enough to fit one person.
 If you want to cut down your monthly expenses, you might want to consider sharing the apartment with a roommate which is an option that many students turn to.

-In comparison to small, but overpriced apartments in the popular NYC neighborhoods, try researching others that have best median prices per square foot as well as favorable overall costs of living.
+In comparison to small, but overpriced apartments in the popular NYC neighborhoods, try researching others that have best median prices per square foot as well as suitable overall costs of living.